Home › Label Printer Comparison

 DYMO LabelWriter 550 — Best for Shopify and Address Labels

-The LabelWriter 550 has the deepest integration with the Shopify label printing workflow of any printer in this class.
-It is the first choice recommended by Shopify's own documentation.
-At 300 DPI and with a USB direct connection, print quality is excellent for addresses, barcodes, and product labels.
-The DYMO software is polished and includes a template library.
+The LabelWriter 550 has the deepest integration with the Shopify label printing workflow of any printer in this class — it is Shopify's first-choice recommendation.
+At 300 DPI with USB direct connection, print quality is excellent for addresses, barcodes, and product labels.
+The DYMO software includes a polished template library.

-The significant limitation is proprietary DYMO label rolls — you are locked into DYMO's pricing and availability.
-For high-volume printing, this becomes expensive.
-Maximum label width is 2.125 inches, which rules out 4x6 shipping labels without the 4XL model.
+Significant limitation: proprietary DYMO label rolls lock you into DYMO's pricing.
+Maximum label width is 2.125 inches, ruling out 4x6 shipping labels without the 4XL model.

-Best for: Shopify sellers needing deep platform integration, small-volume address and product label printing, office environments.
+Best for: Shopify sellers needing deep platform integration, low-volume address and product label printing.

 DYMO LabelWriter 550

 300 DPI, USB, direct Shopify integration.
-Best platform integration of any label printer.
 Proprietary DYMO labels only — budget for ongoing label roll costs.

 Shopify native300 DPIPolished softwareView on Amazon